Technology & Engineering

 It’s hard to measure physical properties with the sensors currently available on the market.
 There is a growing need within the robotics sector for more accurate analysis of objects to improve robot-object interactions.

-We are seeking further funding and industrial partnerships to continue commercialising the technology.
+We are seeking further funding and industrial partnerships to continue commercialising this technology.

 Contact